jlevy/simple-modern-poetry/README.md

 ## Alternatives

-**Poetry** is likely the best package manager for most new projects.
+**Poetry** is one of the best package managers for modern Python projects.
-Those who love the very latest tools may want to consider [**uv**](https://github.com/astral-sh/uv) instead of Poetry.
+Those who love the latest tools may want to consider [**uv**](https://github.com/astral-sh/uv) instead of Poetry.

 Or for [**Conda**](https://github.com/conda/conda) dependencies, also consider the newer [**pixi**](https://github.com/prefix-dev/pixi/) package manager.

-However, currently (early 2025) Poetry remains the most straightforward option, especially since tool support, such as GitHub workflows and dependabot, still seem better for Poetry.
+Currently (early 2025) Poetry is one of the most mature, straightforward options, especially since tool support, such as GitHub workflows and dependabot, still seem better for Poetry.